ionic-team/ionic-enterprise-starter/README.md

 To log into Ionic Enterprise Starter, use username **user@enterprise.com** and password: **ionic**.

+## Tutorial

+Want to see how the Ionic Enterprise Starter was made?
+[Follow along the step-by-step tutorial](https://ionic.io/docs/enterprise-starter).

 ## Tech Details

 - Native runtime: [Capacitor 3](https://capacitorjs.com)